 Bag Fee in Portland, Maine

-The Chapter's Rise Above Plastics Coordinator, was invited by the City Council in 2013 to sit on the Green Packaging Working Group, to help develop this ordinance.
-Councilman Suslovic commended Matthew for his leadership and vital role in the formation of a strong ordinance, which goes into effect April 1, 2015.
+The Chapter's Rise Above Plastics Coordinator was invited by the City Council in 2013 to sit on the Green Packaging Working Group, to help develop this ordinance.
+Councilman Suslovic commended the Surfrider Foundation for its leadership and vital role in the formation of a strong ordinance, which went into effect April 1, 2015.

 Kudos to the Maine Chapter, the Portland City Council, and everyone who took part in this campaign for a job well done, with far reaching, purely positive implications for the ocean, waves and beaches!